 MariaDB Server is one of the most popular database servers in the world.
 MariaDB turns data into structured information in a wide array of applications, ranging from banking to websites.
 It is an enhanced, drop-in replacement for MySQL.

-Once again, my question for you, Synology, is why are you unwilling to give us users the latest stable versions of 3rd party packages?
-In my opinion, Synology can become the one, true leader if it manages to offer updates more frequently.
+Once again, my question for you, Synology, is why not give us users the latest stable versions of 3rd party packages?
+In my opinion Synology can become the one true leader in its niche if it manages to offer updates more frequently.
 I feel the company needs to invest more in developers.

 However, I believe we, as users, can be happy with the latest Synology update of MariaDB 10, version 10.3.11.
 It’s still a big step forward from version 10.3.7 released on May 25, 2018, especially considering it’s a long-awaited update.